Meet our Team

 Liam Russell

-Director of Up Yer Airts
+Creative Director of Up Yer Airts

 Liam Russell, Director of Arts D&G’s youth strand UP YER AIRTS, is a creative professional based in Dumfries and Galloway.
 With over a decade of experience working across the region’s creative industries, Liam has spent the past five years serving as the creative lead behind UP YER AIRTS, a pioneering programme that breaks new ground in providing accessible and transformative opportunities for young people to develop their creative practice and shape future careers in the cultural sector.
 Since joining the Arts D&G team in 2020, Liam has been instrumental in building and driving the project from the ground up, leading to a bold and ambitious programme of activities planned for 2025 and beyond.
 UP YER AIRTS has been established as a trailblazing platform for experiential learning, empowering young people to push creative boundaries, build confidence in their creative skills, and forge clear pathways into the creative industries.